pk-labs/penumbra-explorer/README.md

 ## Misc

 - <https://day.js.org/> for date manipulation and formatting
-- <https://motion.dev/> for animations such as dashboard number countup
+- <https://motion.dev/> for animations such as dashboard number count-up
 - <https://github.com/lukeed/clsx> for conditional `className` construction
-- <https://fakerjs.dev/> to generate test data